bumble-tech/appyx-codelabs/codelabs/markdown/appyx-custom-animation.md

 ### Before you begin

-In the previous [codelab](www.previouscodelab.bumble) we've seen how to navigate using `Appyx`.
+In the previous [codelab](www.previouscodelab.bumble) we've seen how to navigate using Appyx.
-We're going to see the power of `Appyx's` transition handlers.
+Now we're going to leverage the power of Appyx transition handlers.

 ### What you'll do

 1. Model the animation with states
 2. Associate the states with UI properties
-3. Use a custom transition handler.
+3. Use a custom transition handler

 ### What you'll build

 <img src="assets/custom-animation-demo.gif" alt="demo" width="200"/>

 ### Access the code